TheSin-/octoprint-webcamstreamer/README.md

 ## Todo

 - Reset buttons to restore each advanced value with the click of a button
+- Add way to upload static/base overlay, then copy it to `/tmp/overlay.png` on start
-- Add template generator for dynamic/static overlay
+- Add template generator for dynamic/static overlay, data to overlay over the static/base and update once or on interval